olibclarke/coot-trimmings/README.md

   - spectral colouring by per-residue maximum clash overlap
   - blue = low clash
   - red = high clash

+## Molecular symmetry
+Load molecular symmetry copies from file metadata reads deposited biological-assembly operators from the active model file and displays the corresponding molecular symmetry copies in Coot.
+For PDB files it uses REMARK 350 BIOMT; for mmCIF files it uses _pdbx_struct_oper_list together with _pdbx_struct_assembly_gen.
+This is useful for regenerating full symmetric assemblies from a single deposited chain or asymmetric unit.

 ## EM map resampling / restyling